Skip to content

 Less layout shift

-Matching fallback fonts
+Matching fallback fonts using font x-height comparison

-This text loads differently
+This text loads differently on slow connections

 1. FOIT vs FOUT: What's Actually Happening?